Basic EPS

 - Cumulative preference dividends

-- Original discounts or premiums
+- Original issue discount or premium

 - Differences on settlement